schrockben/schrockben/README.md

 - 👋 Hi, I’m @schrockben
 - 👀 I’m interested in ...
-Learnign to Code
+Learning to Code
 - 🌱 I’m currently learning ...
 CS, HTML, Python
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ... schrock.ben@gmail.com